 So, enjoy spending your time on the things you love rather than fixing performance issues in your production system on a Saturday night!

-It’s been five years since I started this blog, and every year I happen to write a report.
-If you are curious about my progress, check out the previous reports:
+I’ve been blogging for five years already.
+Every year, I happen to write a report, and if you are curious about my progress, check out the previous reports:

 Compared to last year, the traffic almost doubled, and now I get around 270K page views and over 130K visitors on a monthly basis.

 Overall, in these five years, I got over 5 million page views and 2.7 million visitors.
 Cool, right?

 After 5 years of blogging, I’m really proud that my website managed to get in the Top 100K websites according to Alexa.

 All this time, my strategy was to publish one article per week because, when it comes to blogging, quality is more important than quantity.
 After several months of writing, in 2013, the traffic numbers were really low, and at some point, I thought of abandoning this project and focusing on something else.
 However, the feedback from the community was good, so I decided to keep ongoing.

 All in all, getting good traffic takes time, so if you’re starting a blog, you must be patient and persistent.
 Not only it allows you to improve your English skills (in case you are not a native speaker), but it will also help you express your ideas succinctly, which is an underrated skill.
 After blogging regularly, writing documentation will not be a daunting task anymore, and you will be better prepared for this job, so keep that in mind.